BIONF/HaMStR/README.md

 * weight_dir (Contains sub-directories for feature annotation files for each proteome)

-However, if needed the user can manually add further gene sets (multifasta format) and place them into the respective directories (genome_dir, weight_dir, blast_dir).
-Please note, that every taxon/species must be present in the NCBI taxonomy.
-The following steps need to be conducted:
+However, if needed the user can manually add further gene sets (multifasta format) using provided python script `bin/addTaxonHamstr.py`:

-1) Download the gene set of your taxon of interest as amino acid sequences from the NCBI database.

-2) Rename the file in accordance to the naming schema of hamstr:     SPECIES@12345@1.fa ([Species acronym]@[NCBI ID]@[Proteome version])

-3) Fasta header must be whitespace free and unique within the gene set (short header make your life easier for downstream analysis).
-The following bash command uses sed to cut the header at the first whitespace:
 ```
-sed -i "s/ .*//" SPECIES@12345@1.fa
+python addTaxonHamstr.py -f newTaxon.fa -n abbr_name -i taxID -o output_path [-c] [-v protein_version] [-a]
 ```

+in which, there are 3 required arguments including `abbr_name` is the species acronym name, `taxID` is its NCBI taxonomy ID, `output_path` is where the sub-directories will be saved (genome_dir, blast_dir and weight_dir).
+Other arguments are optional, which are `-c` for calculating the BLAST DB (only needed if you need to include your new taxon into the list of taxa for compilating the core set), `-v` for identifying the genome/proteome version (default will be 1), and `-a` for turning off the annotation step (*not recommended*).
+The fasta header of the parsed sequences will contain only the first word of the original header, for example:

-Example, a before fasta file:
+A before fasta file:
 ```
 >EXR66326.1 biofilm-associated domain protein, partial [Acinetobacter baumannii 339786]
 MTGEGPVAIHAEAVDAQGNVDVADADVTLTIDTTPQDLITAITVPEDLNGDGILNAAELGTDGSFNAQVALGPDAVDGTV